AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Select a window by clicking on its tab, which becomes a different color, or selecting its name in the :menuselection:`Window` menu.
-Or use the :guilabel:`Windows` view (see :ref:`The_Windows_View`), which also provides a convenient mechanism for slecting multiple windows at once.
+Or use the :guilabel:`Windows` view (see :ref:`The_Windows_View`), which also provides a convenient mechanism for selecting multiple windows at once.

 Finally, you can select windows with the omni-search, the search field in the global toolbar.
 One of the contexts for the search is the list of